tnahcrem/dlist_test/README.md

 # dlist_test
-Generic Utility for Double Linked List
+Generic Utility for Double Linked List.

-The files dblist.* contain the double linked list library functions The file dlist_test.c is the test file
+The files dblist.* contain the double linked list library functions.

+The file dlist_test.c is the test file